Everything (nearly) you wanted to know

 On a student level, there is pressure to achieve in a testing format.
 Not everyone tests well, but if a student knows the material, he or she will at least test adequately.
 If a student has good reading comprehension, good writing skills, can articulate ideas on paper, can do the types of problems covered in math and science classes, understands history and how it relates to the present, he will certainly have nothing to fear from testing.
 If students are lacking in any of these skills, they need to improve if they wish to do better in school.

 Testing is a good indicator of where students are, nothing more.
 Overall, if our students do well on testing it is a good indicator that we are doing our job.
 We do not teach to the tests and do not concern ourselves over students missing questions that we have not yet covered.
-Most of our students score well above the state average on the STAR tests.
-We have detailed reports of our student scores posted on our website.
-The key indicator for us is how our students do in their college courses.
+Most of our students score well above the state average on the tests.
+We are consistently in the top 5 schools in California on these.
+For us though, how our students do in their college courses tells the true story.
+Our students average between 3.7 and 3.85 gpa's on their college courses every semester.

-At Charter University Prep, we offer three courses that are Advanced Placement, AP English Literature, AP Calculus, and AP Chemistry.
+At Charter University Prep, we offer two courses that are Advanced Placement, AP English Literature, and AP Calculus.
 We offer the English course so that our Seniors can take both a college level English Literature course here at the same time they take an English Composition class at Folsom Lake.
-We offer the Chem and Calc classes because they are difficult to get into at Folsom Lake College.
+We offer the Calc classes because some of our advanced math students are just too young to drive or get to the classes at Folsom Lake College.
 We do not offer other AP courses because our students can take classes directly from the Junior College.
 College courses are generally more rigorous than AP courses because you only have one semester for the material.
 You are also evaluated on papers, midterms and finals in an actual college environment (and schedule) rather than on a single test in May that judges a narrow set of skills.

 In traditional schools, some students do take college classes their senior year, but large schools have more restrictions in using the junior college than do schools with smaller populations like ours.
 In comprehensive high schools, taking AP courses has become the common way to prepare for college.
 In fact, many students take these courses without even taking the AP tests.
 The rationale is that the courses are more rigorous than traditional courses and the grades reported on the student’s transcript are “weighted” higher.